 - Senior Lecturer Jari Savolainen

-(deputy: Senior Lecturer Pernilla Stenäck)
+- Substitute: Senior Lecturer Pernilla Stenbäck

 - Senior Lecturer Rene Herrmann

-(deputy: Senior Lecturer Kim Rancken)
+- Substitute: Senior Lecturer Kim Rancken

-- Student Niklas Forsman
+- Student Amanda Samelin

 Familiarise yourself with the rules regarding how, when and to whom the request regarding re-assessment of evaluation should be made.
 Please refer to the Regulations of the Board of Review.